aspose-total/Aspose.Total-Products/total/en/net/conversion/ott-to-excel/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Convert OTT to EXCEL or Online App" h2="Export OTT to EXCEL via C# without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily include OTT to EXCEL conversion feature within any .NET, C#, ASP.NET and VB.NET application.
+This suite of components provides a simple two-step process to convert OTT to EXCEL.

+The first step is to use Aspose.Words for .NET to export OTT to HTML.
+Aspose.Words for .NET is a powerful .NET component that enables developers to create, edit, and convert documents in various formats, including OTT.
+It provides a wide range of features, such as document manipulation, document conversion, document comparison, and document protection.
+With Aspose.Words for .NET, developers can easily export OTT to HTML.

+The second step is to use Aspose.Cells for .NET to convert HTML to EXCEL.
+Aspose.Cells for .NET is a powerful spreadsheet programming API that enables developers to create, manipulate, and convert spreadsheets in various formats, including EXCEL.
+It provides a wide range of features, such as spreadsheet manipulation, spreadsheet conversion, spreadsheet comparison, and spreadsheet protection.
+With Aspose.Cells for .NET, developers can easily convert HTML to EXCEL.

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can include OTT to EXCEL conversion feature within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can export OTT to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to EXCEL.
+By using Aspose.Total for .NET, developers can quickly and easily include OTT to EXCEL conversion feature within any .NET, C#, ASP.NET and VB.NET application.
+This suite of components provides a simple two-step process to convert OTT to EXCEL.
+First, developers can use Aspose.Words for .NET to export OTT to HTML.
+Then, they can use Aspose.Cells for .NET to convert HTML to EXCEL.
+With Aspose.Total for .NET, developers can quickly and easily include OTT to EXCEL conversion feature within any .NET, C#, ASP.NET and VB.NET application.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}